 - less waiting for experts through team responsibility and knowledge sharing in the team

-- Avoidance of unnecessary activities and unnecessary documentation (minimal process)
+- Avoiding unnecessary activities and unnecessary documentation (minimal process)

 - less rework through a self-determined work pace (Pull) with agreed quality (DoD)